charlieschwabacher/gestalt/README.md

 Custom resolution is defined using the name of the Type, and then providing resolution functions `(obj, args, context) => value`.
-It isn't required for every object, and when it's present for every object, it doesn't need to be defined for every field.
+It isn't required for every object, and when it is present for an object, it doesn't need to be defined for every field.

 Defining Mutations
 ------------------
-Mutation definitions depend on the types you define with the schema language, so you create them as functions of an object mapping type names to GraphQL Types and they are added to the schema in a second pass after object types are fully defined.
+Mutation definitions depend on the types you define with the schema language, so you create them as functions of an object mapping type names to GraphQL Types.
+Mutations are added to the schema in a second pass after object types are fully defined.

 ```javascript
 export default types => ({